 - (b) A statement that the directors have reviewed the effectiveness of the risk management system and commenting on the adequacy thereof.
-Please see the 2015 Annual Report of GT Capital Holdings, Inc. - (c) Period covered by the review.
-The Company's Risk Management Policy is newly established.
-As such, the reviews have yet to commence. - (d) How often the risk management system is reviewed and the directors' criteria for assessing its effectiveness.
-To be determined by the CRO. - (e) Where no review was conducted during the year, an explanation why not.
-The development of an Enterprise Risk Management (ERM) framework by the independent accounting firm is in process.
-As such, no review has been made.
+Please see the 2016 Annual Report of GT Capital Holdings, Inc. - (c) Period covered by the review.
+For the year ended 2015 and 2016. - (d) How often the risk management system is reviewed and the directors' criteria for assessing its effectiveness.
+At least annually - (e) Where no review was conducted during the year, an explanation why not.
+Not applicable